averms/pandoc-filters/README.md

 should be on by default).
 This doesn't resolve internal references, like footnotes between the files.

-If you _do_ want that to work, try [m4](https://www.gnu.org/software/m4/m4.html), a generic preprocessor.
+If you _do_ want that to work, try [m4(1)](https://www.gnu.org/software/m4/m4.html), a generic preprocessor that should already be installed on your system.
 Make sure you change the default quotation marks with `changequote`.

-### standard-code (html output only)
+### standard-code (HTML output only)

-Pandoc has great syntax highlighting by default but sometimes you just want to apply your own styling.
+Pandoc has great syntax highlighting by default but sometimes you just want to use something else.
 Unfortunately, the default pandoc codeblock output with `--no-highlight` looks like this:

-    <pre class="haskell"><code>putStrLn "Hello World!"</code></pre>
+    <pre class="lua"><code>print 'Hello World!'</code></pre>

 The above is not what the [W3C recommends][2], nor is it compatible with [prism.js][3].
 This filter makes sure pandoc outputs the recommended syntax:

-    <pre><code class="language-haskell">putStrLn "Hello World!"</code></pre>
+    <pre><code class="language-lua">print 'Hello World!'</code></pre>

-It passes through all identifiers and classes that don't match a programming language name.
+It passes through all classes that don't match a programming language name.

 [2]: https://www.w3.org/TR/html5/text-level-semantics.html#the-code-element
 [3]: https://prismjs.com

+**TODO:** optimize.

 ### oldschool (still under construction)